certusone/kb/source/linux_config.rst

 **nscd**
   nscd is a generic caching daemon not only for DNS, but any `NSS`_ names, including local users and groups.
-It's present on most system, though seldom enabled by default.
+It's present on most systems, though seldom enabled by default.
   We do not recommend to use it, and to disable its DNS caching if you do use it for other reasons.

   It has very simplistic positive and negative caches, disregards the DNS TTL and many other parts